DBCDK/serviceprovider/README.md

 - __SMAUG__
 Url of the authorisation server we use.

+- __TEST_DEV__
+Boolean flag whether to support createTest parameter.
+If TEST_DEV is set, and a query is send with the extra parameter createTest set to true, then this will be used to create a unit test.

 ## Unit tests
 Unit tests are placed with the modules and components in a `__tests__` folder